Recursion is a method by which a problem gets solved through iteration.

 code will automatically invoke the countDown

-function while passing in the value 0
+function while passing in 0

 .